-The Office of Violence Prevention (OVP) works to significantly reduce violence in the City of Stockton through data-driven, partnership-based violence prevention and reduction programs, and strategies rooted in best practices.
+The Office of Violence Prevention (OVP) works to significantly reduce gang/group gun violence within the city of Stockton, using data-driven partnership programs and strategies.

 OVP coordinates inter-agency working partnerships with community leaders including:

 The City of Stockton Office of Violence Prevention (OVP) is now accepting nominations for the Champion of H.O.P.E.
 (Honoring Outstanding Prevention Efforts) Award.
 This award honors individuals and organizations that have made an exceptional impact on preventing community violence and promoting safety in their communities and will be awarded in three categories:

 Award announcements and presentations will take place at the Office of Violence Prevention Symposium on June 14, 2023.

 OVP will hold an inaugural symposium, "Transforming Harm into Healing and Hope: Resilience from Gun and Gang Violence."

 This City of Stockton web page last reviewed on --- 5/16/2023